ericmedvet/slides/digital-system-architectures-memory-2122/03-cache.md

 ## Cache size

-1. For a main memory of 4 GB and a cache with 1024 block of 4 words each
+1. For a main memory of 4 GB and a cache with 1024 blocks of 4 words each
   - compute the tag size in bits
-  - compute the ratio between effective data stored in the cache and overall cache size
+  - compute the ratio between actual data stored in the cache and overall cache size
 <!--- solution: n_m=32, n_c=10, n_b=4; tag_size=32-10-4=18; rho=16*8/(16*8+19)=87.1% -->
-2. Repeat for a main memory of 4 GB and a cache with 1024 block of 16 words each
+2. Repeat for a main memory of 4 GB and a cache with 1024 blocks of 16 words each
 <!--- solution: n_m=32, n_c=10, n_b=6; tag_size=32-10-6=15; rho=16*8/(16*8+16)=88.9% -->

 .note[1 word is 4 bytes]